MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 HKR, OSR, "OperatingExceptions",, "x86"
 ```

-Note that extensions are always processed after the primary INF in no definite order.
-If a primary INF is updated to a newer version, then the extensions will still be re-applied after the new primary INF is installed.
+Note that extensions are always processed after the base INF in no definite order.
+If a base INF is updated to a newer version, then the extensions will still be re-applied after the new base INF is installed.

 ## Install a service from an INF file